18F/product-guide/_pages/discover/stakeholders.md

 - Incorporate your stakeholders’ needs and interests when defining the [future state]({{site.baseurl}}/define/).

 ## Resources

+- <a href="https://app.mural.co/t/gsa6/m/gsa6/1603921593244/a37e126788a75cbf3aad53c52cecbf266bdecd41" class="private-link">How to identify stakeholders[1]</a>: A template for a facilitated stakeholder mapping exercise to identify different stakeholders and how you plan to engage them.

 - [How to identify stakeholders [1]](https://app.mural.co/t/gsa6/m/gsa6/1603921593244/a37e126788a75cbf3aad53c52cecbf266bdecd41): A template for a facilitated stakeholder mapping exercise to identify different stakeholders and how you plan to engage them.